patricklafrance/shelby/README.md

 Shelby
 ===========

-Shelby is a set of highly extensible objects to quickly build Knockout view models that will handle most of your application business cases.
+Shelby is a toolkit to quickly build Knockout view models that will handle the common business cases.

 **It provides features to**

 * Communicate with REST and RPC endpoints in an asynchronous way with promises.
 * Automatically map or unmap the models observables that are sent or received throught HTTP requests.
-* Create a subscription to track all the changes of a set of observables (including arrays items).
+* Create a subscription to track all the changes on a set of observables (including arrays items) and pause / resume any subscriptions.
 * Start a transaction on a single or a set of observables, providing the ability to commit or rollback the changes.

 **Shelby is not**